Visitation Guidelines at Fairfax

 Be An Advocate for Your Loved Ones Care

-Please do not enter hospital property if you are experiencing, or may have been exposed to, flu symptoms.
+Please do not enter hospital property if you are experiencing, or may have been exposed to Covid-19 or flu or have any Covid-19 or flu symptoms (fever, cough, trouble breathing, runny nose).

 You must check in with the receptionist in the lobby before you walk onto the units.
 The receptionist will ask you for identification, take your picture, and will then provide you with a dated visitor sticker when you sign in.
 We require that you wear this sticker in a prominent place at all times while on our grounds.
 If you are present on any unit without this sticker, you will be asked to return to the receptionist.
 Visitor ID stickers must be surrendered to staff when visitation is over.